Many women who are experiencing low energy levels, mood swings, and fatigue blame their hectic schedules, not realizing that hormones may be at play.

 If you have noticed unexplained behavioral or performance changes, read on to learn if they're hormone-related, why they occur, and what to do about them.

-- Symptoms of low testosterone levels in women include weight gain, loss of muscle mass, and changes in bone density.
+- Some symptoms of low testosterone levels in women include weight gain, loss of muscle mass, and changes in bone density.

-- Causes of low testosterone levels in females are associated with aging and early menopause, but limited studies support these theories.
+- The primary causes of low testosterone levels in females are aging and early menopause.

-- To alleviate symptoms, you can boost testosterone levels in the body by following a healthy regimen and taking natural supplements.
+- You can boost your testosterone levels in the body by eating healthy, and taking natural supplements.

 12 Symptoms of Low Testosterone Levels in Women